WATERPROOFING HELP & ADVICE FROM NEWTON

 The key when waterproofing a basement conversion is choosing the right products to achieve the degree of waterproofing required for the intended use of the basement.
 If it is to become a habitable space then a full waterproofing system is needed.

-We are often asked to explain the difference between waterproofing and damp proofing and why one solution would be more suitable than an other.
+We are often asked to explain the difference between waterproofing and damp proofing, as well as in which situation each would be relevant, and why one solution would be more suitable than the other.

 The waterproofing method adopted for a new-build basement requires careful consideration as failure to make the correct decision can have a major impact on the effectiveness of the system and the potential use of the basement.

-When tasked to waterproof retaining structures in accordance with BS 8102:2009, professional waterproofing designers should consider using more than one type of waterproofing to provide enhanced protection of the structure and to achieve the necessary environmental grade.
+When waterproofing retaining structures in line with BS 8102:2009, professional waterproofing designers should consider combining waterproofing types to provide enhanced protection of the structure and to achieve the necessary environmental grade.

 We are frequently asked the difference between ‘tanking’ and ‘waterproofing’ when people are looking to convert a basement or cellar into a dry space.
 This article clarifies the difference.